EGI-Federation/SVG-advisories/2023/Advisory-EGI-SVG-2023-52.md

 Date:        2023-09-21
 Updated:     2023-10-19

-Red Hat has produced a new release of RHEL9, fixing
+Red Hat has produced a new release of RHEL9, fixing multiple HIGH risk
-Multiple HIGH risk vulnerabilities.
+vulnerabilities.
 [R 1]
 Some also affect RHEL8, some RHEL7.
 A further release [R 17] of RHEL8 fixes most of the vulnerabilities affecting RHEL8.

 **UPDATE 2023-10-19**